1211102975/Alien-vs-Zombie/README.md

 Features:<br><br>
  -Mind Blowing Strategy:<br>
-  <p> &nbsp Get a diresct strike at Zombies by planing a combo attack with changing the arrow object direction before navidating the Alien.<br><br></p>
+  <p>  Get a diresct strike at Zombies by planing a combo attack with changing the arrow object direction before navidating the Alien.<br><br></p>
  -Distinctive zombies to fight making the game easy but challengeing:<br><br>
   Number of zombies increases the dificulty level of the game as the zombie have witdh range of attack.<br><br>

 You may add one signature screenshot of your program here or above the title.
 Check out [this tutorial](https://www.digitalocean.com/community/tutorials/markdown-markdown-images) to learn how to do it.
 ![image]()